macatak/ELK/Docker-Compose/README.md

 Operation
 1 - Rename the file to docker-compose.yml
-2 - Run "docker-compose up
+2 - Run "docker-compose up"